ConsciousBone/adb-tools/README.md

 # adb-tools

- A simple GUI made in Python for easy use of ADB
+ A simple GUI made in Python for easy use of ADB.
+ This isn't meant to be good, or even useful!